-15.1 The quality of ELSA Law Schools and the communication surrounding the project shall be increased.
+- 15.1 The quality of ELSA Law Schools and the communication surrounding the project shall be increased. - 15.2 The International Board of ELSA shall: - a.

-- a.
 Invest in marketing of the project; - b.
 Take steps to improve the IT aspect of the project; - c.
 Organise a training weekend every year; - d.
 Cover the allowances of the Vice President in charge of Seminars and Conferences of the International Board of ELSA from the project budget.

 Article 16.
-Student Trainee Exchange Programme2
+ELSA Traineeships

-16.1 The financial state of Student Trainee Exchange Programme shall be improved.
+- 16.1 The financial state of Student Trainee Exchange Programme shall be improved. - 16.2 The International Board of ELSA shall: - a.

-- a.
 Find new partnerships or methods to make the project financially sustainable; - b.
 Investigate grant possibilities for the project.